TUDelft-books/Finite-Elements-in-CEG/book/advanced_topics/layopt/key_concepts.md

 # Key concepts

-In this chapter we implement a pyhton script that provides a numerical layout optimization.
+In this chapter we share a Python script that provides a numerical layout optimization.
 An easy to use online version is [LayOpt](https://www.layopt.com/truss), which is a bit of a black box for the user.
-Here we adapt a script provided in the following [paper](https://link.springer.com/article/10.1007/s00158-019-02226-6) $^1$ and explain how the optimization process works.
+Here we adapt the script provided in the following [He*et al.*, 2019](https://link.springer.com/article/10.1007/s00158-019-02226-6) $^1$ and explain how the optimization process works.
 It incorparates an efficient adaptive member adding scheme for 2D and 3D problems subject to multiple load cases.

 ## Using the optimization script
 To use the optimization script we need to follow a couple of steps:

-**Step 1:** Define the design domain and the load and support conditions, figure(1a).
+**Step 1:** Define the design domain and the load and support conditions, Figure(1a).

-**Step 2:** Discretize the design domain, figure(1b).
+**Step 2:** Discretize the design domain, Figure(1b).
 We will begin manually defining a set of nodes.
 Later we will introduce how to define a grid of points over a design space.

-**Step 3:** Connect the nodes to create a ground structure, figure(1c).
+**Step 3:** Connect the nodes to create a ground structure, Figure(1c).
 This means we create all possible members between the nodes.
 We start to do this mannualy and later introduce functions that do this for us.

-**Step 4**: Solve the optimization problem, figure(1d)
+**Step 4**: Solve the optimization problem, Figure(1d)

 ![Problem Description](figures/fig1_problemdescription.png)

-**Figure 1:** problem description (L. He, M. Gilbert, X. Song, 2019)
+**Figure 1:** problem description \[He*et al.*, 2019\]

 ## Formulation of the optimization problem